hove-io/navitia/install.rst

    This step will generate a compressed nav file that can be given as input to *Kraken*

+   ***Alternative to step 1 to 5*** : You can use *Eitri* as an alternative to generate the *.nav* file (cf. https://github.com/CanalTP/navitia/tree/dev/source/eitri).
+This will setup the environment and call the right tool for you.
+Hasle-free Navitia file generator :)

 #.
 Running the *Kraken* backend

    #.
 To run *Kraken*, you need to supply some parameters.
 You can give those parameters either via a file or via the command-line.
 By default you can take the documentation/examples/config/kraken.ini configuration file.
 The configuration file needs at least the path of the exported nav file and the zmq socket used to communicate with Jörmungandr.
 Run ``kraken --help`` to see the list of arguments